shnarazk/engram/mod-3x5/README.md

 ## Changelog

+- Revision 7.6
+    - activate home row mods in the default layer
+    - swap かな and 英数
 - Revision 7.5
     - (layer 0) replace `Enter` with `RShift` by holding and `Enter` by tapping
     - (layer 0) replace `RShift` with `RControl` (the same setting with Ferris Sweep)